resibots/hexapod_ros/README.md

 - [dynamixel_control]: Hardware interface for ros_control and the Dynamixels actuators
 - [hexapod_common]: Its controllers are used by the `hexapod_driver` package
+- [hexapod_ik]: inverse kinematics for the legs that allow to control the hexapods in cartesian space

 ## Authors